GrammaTech/swap-detector/README.md

 To run the C++ unit tests, ensure that `SWAPPED_ARGS_BUILD_TESTS` is not disabled when configuring the cmake project.
 The `TestSwappedArgsCpp` executable will be generated on successful build and can be run to perform unit testing.

+#### Acknowledgements
+This material is based on research sponsored by the Department of Homeland Security (DHS) Office of Procurement Operations, S&T acquisition Division via contract number 70RSAT19C00000056.
+The views and conclusions contained herein are those of the authors and should not be interpreted as necessarily representing the official policies or endorsements, either expressed or implied, of the Department of Homeland Security.